-While the MacBook Pro and Asus laptop can certainly power the same kind of work (and play) via a connected 4K display, the XPS 15 can handle it wherever and whenever – no additional screen needed.
+The MacBook Pro and Asus ZenBook Pro can certainly power the same kind of work (and play) through an external 4K display, but the XPS 15 doesn’t need that – it can handle 4K work wherever and whenever.
 Better yet, the display meets 100% of the Adobe RGB color gamut.

 Unfortunately, the ‘chin-cam’ returns with the Dell XPS 15: the webcam is positioned beneath the screen to make way for its mega-thin left, right and top bezels.
 The resolution is june fine, but the placement is just no good, and could be a deal-breaker for some.

-The speakers are equally placed in a poor position considering a laptop of this size: on the base toward the lip, facing downward.
-They’re also awfully small given the laptop’s dimensions, though they’re surprisingly powerful.
-The end product may be audio lacking in depth compared to your TV or headphones, but at least it’s loud.
+Similarly, the speakers are in an odd spot considering the size of the XPS 15 – they’re on the base toward the lip, facing down.
+They’re also really small given the laptop’s size, though they’re loud enough.
+The Dell XPS 15’s audio capabilities lack depth compared to your TV or headphones, but it gets loud, at least.

 - Images Credit: TechRadar